Testing for COVID-19: Early Alert Service

 Where is the testing service and how will I find it?

 The central testing site is in the city centre at the Radcliffe Observatory Quarter (ROQ) – postcode OX2 6GG.
 A second site is located at the Old Road Campus in Headington – postcode OX3 7LG.
+However, this is not currently in operation.
 When you receive confirmation of booking, you will receive a site map showing you the precise location of the testing centre.
 If it's helpful, you can view images of the ROQ testing pod and the Old Road Campus testing pod.
 'Early Alert Service' is marked clearly on the sides and door of the testing centres.

 How do I book a test?